xtreme1-io/xtreme1/README.md

 cd xtreme1
 ```

-### Build images and run services with Docker Compose
+### Build images and run services

-The default `docker-compose.yml` will pull all images from Docker Hub, including application images like `backend`, `frontend` etc. If you changed the code, and want to know whether it works or not, you can comment service's image line and uncomment build line, like following.
+The `docker-compose.yml` default will pull application images from Docker Hub, if you want to build images from source code, you can comment service's image line and uncomment build line.

 ```yaml
 services: